NeilCollinsMS/Esports-Earnings/README.md

 Unlike some of my earlier SQL projects where I was simply providing demonstrations of queries, I will attempt to provide more analysis and thoughts on each of the queries I write.
 I may also import this data into R for more statistical analysis.

 Final insights will be compiled into a Tableau Workbook & a Powerpoint Presentation.

+Note: My queries and comments are meant to demonstrate my thought process during data exploration, and does not necessarily show the level of polish that would be submitted for a final project.